sphinx-doc/sphinx/doc/config.rst

 .. confval:: epub_publisher

    The publisher of the document.
 This is put in the Dublin Core metadata.
 You may use any sensible string, e.g. the project homepage.
-The default value is ``'unknown'``.
+The defaults to the :confval:`author` option.

 .. confval:: epub_copyright